Corporate Governance Policy

 In 2010, GC Rieber joined the UN Global Compact, the world’s largest corporate social responsibility initiative.
 UN Global Compact has developed ten universal principles that encourage and show how companies should pay attention to employee and human rights, protection of the environment and combating corruption.
 By joining the initiative, GC Rieber has committed itself to making the ten principles an integral part of its business strategy, to promote the principles to business partners and to reporting activities and improvements associated with the ten principles.

-GC Rieber Shipping issues a separate report on environmental practises, corporate social responsibility and corporate governance (ESG) annually, published in the Company’s annual report.
+GC Rieber Shipping annually issues a separate report on environmental practises, corporate social responsibility and corporate governance (ESG).
+The report is published in the Company’s annual report and on the Company’s website.

 The Company’s objective is to provide a competitive return on the shareholders’ invested capital through payment of a dividend and appreciation of the share price.
 In considering the scope of the dividend, the Board of Directors emphasises the Company’s capacity to pay dividends, the need to have a healthy level of equity and to have adequate financial resources for future growth and investments, while allowing for extraordinary dividends when capitalising on investments.